kingeric027/headstart/README.md

 ## Environments

-In general we have three environments cooresponding to our three branchs, _dev_, _staging_ and _prod_.
+In general we have three environments cooresponding to our three branchs, _dev_, _staging_ and _master_.

 - **Test**, where QA happens.
 Builds automatically on PRs to _dev_.
   - https://marketplace-buyer-ui-test.azurewebsites.net